idsc-frazzoli/dg-commons/README.md

 ## Publications
 The tools contained in this package have contributed to the following publications:

-- **Posetal Games: Efficiency, Existence, and Refinement of Equilibria in Games with Prioritized Metrics** - [arXiv](https://arxiv.org/abs/1910.03701)
-_A.
-Zanardi*, G. Zardini*, S. Srinivasan, S. Bolognani, A. Censi, F. Dörfler, E. Frazzoli_
+- [**Posetal Games: Efficiency, Existence, and Refinement of Equilibria in Games with Prioritized Metrics**](https://arxiv.org/abs/2111.07099) - _A.
+Zanardi*, G. Zardini*, S. Srinivasan, S. Bolognani, A. Censi, F. Dörfler, E. Frazzoli._

 - ...